napari/napari/docs/explanations/rendering.md

 Luckily we don't need to solve all of these problems to start.
 We will start with 2D images and grow from there.
-We can render asymmetrically with an octree for one layer time but no octree for another.
-Or we could start using an octree with a new layer type but start with a very simplistic downsampling scheme that we can improve over time.
-So we can incrementally improve the rendering system.
+We can render asymmetrically with an octree for one layer type but no octree for another.
+So long as the non-octree data can be rendered all at once, that's fine.
+Or we could start using an octree with a new layer type but a *very* simplistic downsampling scheme at first, for example bounding boxes.
+We can improve the downsampling method over time.
+In general we can incrementally improve the rendering system in many ways.

 ## Implementation Plan

-We will resolve [#1320](https://github.com/napari/napari/issues/1320) first:
+We will resolve [#1320](https://github.com/napari/napari/issues/1320) first with these steps:

-1. Create a `ChunkManager` class that uses a `@thread_worker` thread pool.
+1. Create a `ChunkManager` class that uses an `@thread_worker` thread pool.
 2. Introduce a `DataSource` class whose data may or may not be in memory.
-3. The paging thread will put its data into `DataSource` and trigger a `draw()`.
+3. The paging thread will put its data into `DataSource` and trigger a `draw()` so the renderer will draw the new data.
-4. Probably `_set_view_slice`  will become just `draw()` and it will draw chunks it can and page/request the chunks that it needs.
+4. Probably `_set_view_slice`  will become the `draw()` method and it will draw the chunks it can and page/request the chunks that it still needs.
 5. Figure out how we set the size of the thread pool.

 With [#1320](https://github.com/napari/napari/issues/1320) resolved the next big